 Heianraku menu highlights include:

-- Homemade drinks: Umeshu – A divine plum wine that Naoko started producing in June 2016 – this ended up being my favorite in all of Japan.
+- Homemade drinks: Umeshu – A divine plum wine that Naoko started producing in June 2016.
+This ended up being my favorite plum wine in all of Japan.
 Red Perilla – a tasty non-alcoholic drink made from shiso.
-She has a limited supply of each depending on how much she harvests each season, so hopefully it will be available when you visit!
+Supply is limited and dependent upon how much Naoko harvests each season.
+Hopefully, both will be available when you visit!

-- TIP: Order a variety of dishes to share to maximize variety.
-Also, make sure to try their homemade dried mixed chili powder.
-I sprinkled the unique flavor combination on every dish!
+- TOP TIP: Order a variety of dishes to share as the flavors are all complementary.
+Make sure to try their homemade dried mixed chili powder.
+I sprinkled the flavorful addition on every dish and wish I had asked her about buying some to take home.

 This Takayama restaurant is one where you can indulge in Hida beef, which is one of five types of Wagyu beef.
 Kobe beef is another type of Wagyu.
 Derived from black-haired Japanese cattle raised for 14 months, the beef has intense marbling and a high percentage of unsaturated fat, making it melt in your mouth.